Skip to main content

 " Umm...
 Ohh.
 I was thinking of going to Kheri and checking once."

 " That's a good idea, Meet Aarti Baisa and give her my regards."
 She was still folding the clothes as she spoke.
-He sat down on the couch scrutinising her as he said
+He sat down on the couch, scrutinising her as he said

 " Yes, I am thinking of visiting Lolita too, she was so helpful when I asked about the villagers."
+Her hand stopped at the clothes, but she didn't look up.

 Now, what do I do?
 How do I ...
 I praised her, I teased her, I tried to make her feel jealous.... doesn't she understand anything?
-Or she is ignoring me because...
+Or is she ignoring me because...
 He was sitting in the garden alone and a little disappointed.
 Maybe she doesn't like me... how can she not?
 Everyone likes me.
 And she is my wife.
-No No, she likes me, She is scared?
+No, no, she likes me.
+She is scared?
 Of what?

 What is wrong with him, Lord?
 She sat in her puja Ghar seeking some answers.
-Since the trip he has been acting like.... like a husband... is it all my imagination?
+Since the trip, he has been acting like... like a husband... is it all my imagination?
 Because I want to think that?
 A few good praises from him made me weak.
 I had made a vow.
 He had clearly said that he didn't want distractions.
 He is always a man of his word.
 He will never...
 Why do his actions now contradict his earlier words?
 Is it all in my mind?

 " Baojiraj."
 Chakrapani broke his thoughts.